joergkrause/nyaf/README.md

 Works same as `n-if`, but just adds an inline style `display: none` or not if `true` (`n-hide`) or `false` (`n-show`).

+## Events

+Events are defined by a special instruction.
+The are attached to `document` object, regardless the usage.

 ### n-on-[event]

 Events are easy to add directly using it like `n-on-click`.
 All JavaScript events are supported.
 Just replace 'click' in the example with any other JavaScript event.